 The types of permit available, how much they cost and how to apply for your environmental permit.

-There are 3 types of permit for a stationary or mobile MCP:
+There are 3 types of permits for specified generators, a:

 - standard rules permit (SRP) – low risk